Qiskit/qiskit-ibm-runtime/README.md

 ### Qiskit Runtime Service on IBM Quantum Platform

-The default method for using the runtime service is the IBM Quantum Platform.
+The default method for using the runtime service is IBM Quantum Platform.

 You will need your IBM Quantum API token to authenticate with the runtime service: